 Epidemiological data refers to the US, unless otherwise specified.

-- Typically shoots from mouth to the angle of the jaw on the affected side in most cases
+- Typically shoots from mouth to the angle of the jaw on the affected side

-- Facial spasms may occur
+- Facial spasms may occur.

 - Psychological distress: ranging from dysphoria to severe depression with suicidal tendencies